nborders/PacificMount/README.md

 # Pacific EQ Mount

-Welcome to the Pacific EQ Mount project repository!
-This project is inspired by the AlkaidMount project (https://github.com/alanzjl/AlkaidMount) and a video by [XYZ](https://youtu.be/k2GoMa2DpH8), which served as a foundation for the development of the Pacific EQ Mount.
+Welcome to the Pacific Mount project repository!
+This project is inspired by the AlkaidMount project (https://github.com/alanzjl/AlkaidMount) and a video by [Crafted By JZ](https://youtu.be/k2GoMa2DpH8), which served as a foundation for the development of the Pacific EQ Mount.
 The Pacific EQ Mount aims to provide an open-source design for a German Equatorial Mount (GEM) for astronomy enthusiasts.
 The mount offers an affordable and accessible option for astrophotography and observation, allowing you to capture stunning images of the night sky.

 ## Table of Contents
 - [Overview](#overview)